cmac-ire/machine-learning-app/README.md

     SQLite - Used for storing and summarizing user feedback.

 License
-Distributed under Personal License.
+Distributed under MIT.
 See LICENSE for more information.

 Contact